 My name is Ann **.
 My husband and I, purchased 3000 points from Diamond Resorts International on February 25, 2010 for $10,318.00.
 Since then we have also paid $777.60 for an Assessment Fee on May 5, 2010.
 Currently, we have an additional bill from Diamond Resorts U.S. Collection Members Association for $813.70 for Assessment Fees.

 After numerous conversations with Diamond Resorts employees, extensive research about timeshares, specifically Diamond Resorts International and reviewing my notes taken during both presentations, I am sending this letter.
-My husband and I are very clear that we experienced complete misrepresentation, coercion and fraud. (as defined below) We are formally requesting a full refund of monies paid totaling $11,095.60 and canceling any further relations with Diamond Resorts International.
+My husband and I are very clear that we experienced complete misrepresentation, coercion and fraud (as defined below).
+We are formally requesting a full refund of monies paid totaling $11,095.60 and canceling any further relations with Diamond Resorts International.

 A scam, fraud or misrepresentation occurs when a sale representative creates false expectations with the intention of creating a sale.
-Promises such as, renting a timeshare creates a substantial income; promising the sale of one Timeshare to absorb the cost of purchasing a new one; or simply, creating unrealistic expectations as to the use of the Timeshare.
+Promises such as, renting a timeshare creates a substantial income, promising the sale of one Timeshare to absorb the cost of purchasing a new one or simply, creating unrealistic expectations as to the use of the Timeshare.

 Fraud is defined as a deception deliberately practiced to secure unfair or unlawful gain.
 It has also been defined as the intentional misrepresentation of truth for the purpose of obtaining something of value by inducing another to rely upon false information.
 A material misrepresentation is an important untruth.
 Fraud requires an outright lie, or a failure to state a material fact about an important part of the contract.
-Regardless of definition, the key elements of fraud are these; intent, the misrepresentation or untruth, reliance on misrepresentation or untruth, and something of value obtained as a result.
+Regardless of definition, the key elements of fraud are these, intent, the misrepresentation or untruth, reliance on misrepresentation or untruth, and something of value obtained as a result.